Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity Maximization With Uniform Rectangular Arrays

 The XPD is often quantified as $(1-\kappa)/\kappa$ and typical measured values ranges from 5 to 15\,dB, with the largest values for outdoor LOS-like channels and the smallest values for rich-scattering NLOS channels (indoor or outdoor) \cite{coldrey2008modeling}.

-The relation between the antenna spacing and channel capacity in a MIMO setup with two URAs comprising $M=64$ dual-polarized antenna elements is demonstrated in Fig.~\ref{fig4}.
-We consider an SNR of $P\beta/\sigma^2 =25$ dB, propagation distance of $d=100$\,m, carrier frequency of $30$\,GHz, and assume equal square-shaped array at the transmitted with the common antenna spacing: $\Delta = {\rm h}_{\rm t}={\rm h}_{\rm r}={\rm v}_{\rm t}={\rm v}_{\rm r}$.
-This antenna spacing is shown on the horizontal axis in Fig.~\ref{fig4}.
-We notice that increasing the antenna spacing first monotonically improves the MIMO capacity, until we reach the maximum capacity of $\approx 900$ bit/channel use at $\Delta = 0.3535$\,m, which is the optimal spacing from \eqref{eq:symmetric-separation}.
-This is an extraordinary capacity value but it

-is achieved using $128$ orthogonal spatial dimensions that each carries $\approx7$ bit/dimension and can be implemented using coded 256-QAM, which is practically feasible.
+The relation between the antenna spacing and MIMO channel capacity is demonstrated in Fig.~\ref{fig4}(a) for the same setup as in Fig.~\ref{figkappa}.
+We consider square-shaped arrays with the common antenna spacing $\Delta = {\rm h}_{\rm t}={\rm h}_{\rm r}={\rm v}_{\rm t}={\rm v}_{\rm r}$, which is shown on the horizontal axis.
+We notice that increasing the antenna spacing first monotonically improves the MIMO capacity until we reach the maximum capacity of $\approx 900$ bit/channel use at $\Delta = 0.35$\,m, which is the optimal spacing from \eqref{eq:symmetric-separation}.
+This is a seemingly extraordinary capacity value but it is achieved using $128$ orthogonal spatial dimensions that each carry $\approx7$ bit/dimension and can be implemented using coded 256-QAM, which is practically feasible.
 When the antenna spacing is further increased, the capacity fluctuates with some peaks equally good as at the optimal point.
 This highlights the importance of using the optimal spacing, while the price to pay is that each array is $2.5 \times 2.5$ meters large at the optimal point in this mmWave setup with a range of 100 meters.
 Since the array dimensions are proportional to $\sqrt{\lambda d}$, we can shrink the arrays by reducing the propagation distance or wavelength.
 The XPD leads to a minor capacity reduction, as can be seen by comparing the curves with $\kappa=0$ and $\kappa=0.1$.
 As expected, the maximum capacity appears at the same antenna spacing regardless of $\kappa$.
+The notches in Fig.~\ref{fig4} do not drop to the same level, which is not due to a lack of simulation resolution, but a consequence of the effective channel rank dropping to different values (all larger than one).

 The results in Fig.~\ref{fig4} are obtained using the exact channel matrix model in \eqref{eq:H_d_def}, but the solid line is obtained using the Fresnel approximation in \eqref{eq:Hu_approx} that was used to obtain the analytical results.
 The accuracy of the approximation is readily visible, with the approximate curve closely matching the actual curve.
 Finally, we notice that the capacity is nearly doubled when using dual polarization compared to using a single polarization.